robertZaufall/mindmanager_ai/readme.md

-# Mindmanager Automation and LLM Integration
+# MindManager Automation and LLM Integration

-These automations and macros enhance mindmaps created by **Mindmanager** on macOS and Windows.
+These automations and macros enhance mindmaps created by **MindManager** on macOS and Windows.

 ## Features